 Complaints about SEN provision in our school should be made to the SENCO /Headteacher in the first instance.
-They will then be referred to the school's complaints policy.
+They will then be referred to the school's complaints policy, which can be found on the School Website under Policies and Useful Documents.